Blankscreen-exe/Blankscreen-exe/README.md

 </a>

 </div>
-<span style="background-color: #eeeeee;
-    padding: 5px 20px;
-    border-right: 4px solid gray;
-    border-left: 4px solid gray;">Feel free to use any of the above domains to contact me 📫.
-I'm always up for a good chat 😃 </span>
+<span style="background-color:#eeeeee;padding: 5px 20px;border-right: 4px solid gray;border-left: 4px solid gray;">Feel free to use any of the above domains to contact me 📫.
+I'm always up for a good chat 😃</span>
 </div>

 ## 👦 Who am I?